JeromeStephanie/To-do/README.md

 ## Overview

-My To-Do List is a lightweight and user-friendly application designed to streamline your task management process.
+My To-Do List is a lightweight and user-friendly website designed to streamline your task management process.
 Whether you're a student, professional, or just someone looking to stay organized, this to-do list has got you covered.

 ## Features